Madurai Veeran (1956 film): Release

-Reception
+Critical reception

 On the day of its release, The Indian Express called Madurai Veeran a "should-not-be-missed" film.
 The reviewer praised the performances of Ramachandran, T. S. Balaiah, Bhanumathi and Padmini, the comedy sequences featuring N. S. Krishnan and T. A. Mathuram, Yoganand's direction, the dialogue and music, concluding, "[Madurai Veeran] makes one interested right from the beginning to the finish."
 Swadesamitran too printed a positive review, as did Kanthan of Kalki, for the writing, direction and music.

 Historical accuracy

 Although Madurai Veeran is based on a legend, it has been criticised for taking liberties, primarily with the depiction of the title character.
 Film historian S. Theodore Baskaran noted that the film did not depict Veeran as a direct descendant of backward parents, rather as "a baby born in the royal family who is left in the forest and brought up by a Dalit couple", mainly to appease fans.
 Athiyaman, founder of Athi Thamizhar Peravai, which published the book Madurai Veeran Unmai Varalaaru, also criticised the film for distorting Veeran's Dalit identity.